 What should MEN wear in China? – (Click to expand)

 Below is a sample men’s clothing list.
 (All items link to Amazon.com for your convenience).

-Beijing is a very large country where temperatures can vary quite a bit depending where you are.
+Beijing is a very large country where temperatures can vary quite a bit depending on where you are.
 For this post, we will focus on the most popular tourist places including Beijing, Shanghai, and Xi-an.
-If you plan to visit the North in a place like Harbin, expect much colder temperatures while in the South like the Guangxi and Yunnan province, temperatures will be much hotter and very humid.
+If you plan to visit the North in a place like Harbin, expect much colder temperatures while in the South like the Guangxi and Yunnan provinces, temperatures will be much hotter and very humid.

 WINTER – December, January, February

 Winter month weather and can regularly dip below freezing.
 The temperature averages between a low of 32°F to a high of 52°F. During these months, air pollution is at its peak where locals are frequently advised to stay indoors and avoid any outdoor activity.

 If you are traveling during this time, it’s a good idea to pack an air pollution mask that can filter airborne particles with good ventilation.
 Pack warm clothing such as long underwear, fleece-lined pants, thermal long sleeves, and sweaters.
 Wear a warm jacket outside and protect yourself from windy days with a thick scarf, hat, and some gloves.

 Spring temperatures range between a low of 41°F to a high of 75°F. Spring is one of the nicest seasons to visit, where flowers are blooming and their scent lingers in the air.